-Policy Principles
+5. Policy Principles

-This Smoke-Free Policy:

-- Has been produced in response to the Association's duty under the Smoking, Health and Social Care (Scotland) Act 2005 in force from 26th March 2006. - Guarantees all employees, workers, contractors, customers, visitors, staff from other agencies, governing body members and members of the public, air free of tobacco smoke within all premises of the Association. - Prohibits smoking throughout the working premises. - Withdraws completely the provisions of smoking rooms.

-- Details how the Association will deal with non-observance of smoking restrictions in relation to workers, customers, visitors and contractors. - Offers a voluntary support for employees who smoke in their cessation effort and discusses the prevalence of new smoking cessation aids such as electronic cigarettes.
+- 5.1.
+This Smoke-Free Policy: - ➤ Has been produced in response to the Association's duty under the Smoking, Health and Social Care (Scotland) Act 2005 in force from 26th March 2006. - Guarantees all employees, workers, contractors, customers, visitors, staff from other agencies, governing body members and members of the public, air free of tobacco smoke within all premises of the Association. - > Prohibits smoking throughout the working premises. - Withdraws completely the provisions of smoking rooms. - ➤ Details how the Association will deal with non-observance of smoking restrictions in relation to workers, customers, visitors and contractors. - Offers a voluntary support for employees who smoke in their cessation effort and discusses the prevalence of new smoking cessation aids such as electronic cigarettes.

-Policy Conditions
+6. Policy Conditions

+6.1.
 As a result of the Smoking, Health and Social Care (Scotland) Act 2005, the Association imposes a total ban of smoking in all its premises in any common or work areas, including vehicles owned, leased or hired by the organisation.
 Private cars used to transport colleagues, clients or visitors in relation to business are also covered by this policy.

-Anyone who wishes to smoke must do so in the designated outdoor smoking area stipulated by the Association - at the container in the rear car park for cigarettes and at the rear of the office for e-cigarettes (these areas required to be separate to prevent users of e-cigarettes being exposed to second hand smoke) or in any place that is not covered by the smoking ban.
+- 6.2.
+Anyone who wishes to smoke must do so in the designated outdoor smoking area stipulated by the Association: - > at the container in the rear car park for cigarettes - at the rear of the office for e-cigarettes (these areas required to be separate to prevent users of e-cigarettes being exposed to second hand smoke) - or in any place that is not covered by the smoking ban. - 6.3.
 To prevent the risk of being exposed to second hand smoke and/or vapour, smoking is prohibited in entrances, doorways, close to windows and ventilators etc. When at work, people may only smoke during unpaid rest breaks where they have clocked off work.

-Smoking out with the organisation's premises
+7. Smoking out with the organisation's premises

-Employees should be guided by the professionalism that is required of them regardless of where they are working from, for example, working from home, on home visits, on estate management inspections, etc. This includes things like how we present ourselves for work, how we present for and behave at meetings.

-When working out with the organisation's premises, smoking should not take place in an area which has PHA equipment in it as the smoke will contaminate the equipment and the equipment may need to be assigned to someone else or relocated to the office in the future.
+- 7.1.
+Employees should be guided by the professionalism that is required of them regardless of where they are working from, for example, working from home, on home visits, on estate management inspections, etc. This includes things like how we present ourselves for work, how we present for and behave at meetings. - 7.2.
+When working flexibly in line with the Association's Hybrid Working Policy, smoking should not take place in an area which has PHA equipment in it as the smoke will contaminate the equipment and the equipment may need to be assigned to someone else or relocated to the office in the future.

-Passive smoking exposure out with the organisation's premises
+8. Passive smoking exposure out with the organisation's premises

-As per the Association's Health and Safety Control Manual, section 3.12: "Where employees are exposed to passive smoke outwith company premises or vehicles while on company business, they will be entitled to request a smoke-free environment in which to continue their business.
+8.1.
+As per the Association's Health and Safety Control Manual, section 3.12: "Where employees are exposed to passive smoke out with company premises or vehicles while on company business, they will be entitled to request a smoke-free environment in which to continue their business.
 Where no such environment is available, the employee will be entitled to cease work within the area.
 In such circumstances, the employee will report such situation to their Line Manager without delay, who will take the appropriate action".

-Implementation
+9. Implementation